Selection criteria

 Filter panels are found in drum filters.
 It provides structural support to the mesh of woven drum filters.
 However, this is not the case for all models.
 In fact, some models are welded and have no need for it.

-These filtration panels are made from polyethylene, which makes them affordable to purchase.
+These filter panels are woven, often from polyethylene, which makes them inexpensive to purchase.
 However, the maintenance costs will be much higher than in a stainless steel drum version.

 Maintenance